 - how to display the statistical values

-Clicking this button on any graph (including those on the Real-time stats page) lets you change the display of the graph's data to an average, a 95th percentile, a minimum, a maximum, or a total.
-When set to average, the graph displays the average as a dashed line.
+You can change the statistics displayed in any historical graph to display an average, a 95th percentile, a minimum, a maximum, or a total.
+When set to average, the graph displays the average (mean) as a dashed line.

 About the Configure page